LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

     }
 }
 ```
-The file is just a dictionary with the path to each document you want to upload as the keys, and their corresponding ground truth as values.
+In this file, documents and ground truths are represented in a dictionary.
+The keys are assumed to be a path to a document you want to upload and each value is assumed to be the corresponding ground truth.
 We are now ready to upload all the documents and ground truths with the `create-documents` command.
 ```shell
 las datasets create-documents <datasetId> upload-specification.json